coderefinery/git-collaborative/_episodes/01-remotes.md

 ```

 - A bare repository contains only the `.git` part
-- By convention the names of bare repositories end with `.git.` to emphasize
+- By convention the names of bare repositories end with `.git` to emphasize
   this
   - e.g. myrepo.git
 - We never do actual work inside a bare repository
+- What are bare repositories then used for?

 ---